 Start out slow.
 Any movement will produce positive results.
-Remember, as a person living with diabetes, all stress can have an adverse effect on our glucose levels.
+Remember, as a person living with diabetes, all stress can have an adverse effect on our blood glucose levels.
 When it comes to physical stress, we need to give our bodies time to adapt to the strain we introduce.
-So, start out with just short workouts, maybe 20 minutes of strength training, with 2 – 3 sets per exercise (like this one!).
+So, start out with just short workouts, maybe 20 minutes of strength training, with two to three sets per exercise (like this one!).
 Then, build on that foundation.
 Consistency is key.
 Your body will respond to what you do over time.

 How did you get started with the Freestyle Libre 14 day system?

 I was fortunate to work with a great endocrinologist, Dr. Bhakti Paul.
 She doesn’t just treat the disease.
 She gives me the knowledge and tools to manage my diabetes more easily.
 We were a good match.
 My advice?
 If you feel your endocrinologist isn’t a good fit, get another one!
 She taught me what my body was doing, and how to track it, using the Freestyle Libre 1, and then eventually FSL 2.